pcbreysse/lim/README.md

 ### Examples

 An ipython notebook fully commented is provided as an example.
-Following this notebook (LIM_PkFisher.ipynb) will get you familiar with the code (especially with the computation of the power spectrum multipoles and the corresponding covariance), and will allow you to reproduce the results appearing on the papers: arXiv:1907.10065 and arXiv:1907.10067.
-These papers (and the example), focus on the use of the multipoles of the LIM power spectrum to extract robust and optimal cosmological information, marginalizing over astrophysical uncertainties.

 ### Modules

-The lim.lim() function reads a dict of parameters and creates an object which computes desired quantities from those parameters.
-The object created can come from one of several modules, depending on the other inputs to lim().
+The `lim.lim()` function reads a dict of parameters and creates an object which computes desired quantities from those parameters.
+The object created can come from one of several modules, depending on the other inputs to `lim()`.
 The base class is the line_model.LineModel() class, which models a signal on the sky independent of survey design.
 This object can output power spectra and VID's for a desired model.
 If doObs=True in lim(), the line_obs.LineObs() class is used, which is a subclass of LineModel that adds in functionality related to instrumental characteristics, such as noise curves.
-If doSim=True, the limlam.LimLam() class is used, which further adds the ability to generate simulated maps and compute statistics from them.
+If `doSim=True`, the `limlam.LimLam()` class is used, which further adds the ability to generate simulated maps and compute statistics from them.

 ### Line Emission Models

 Models for line emission physics are defined in one of two ways: either with a formula for the luminosity function dn/dL or by a mass/luminosity relation L(M).
 Which is used is set by the 'model_type' input, which is 'LF' for the former and 'ML' for the latter.
-Specific models are defined in the luminosity_functions.py and mass_luminosity.py files respectively.
-The model_name input should be a string containing the name of a function in one of these two files, and the model_par should be a dict of that model's parameters.
+Specific models are defined in the `luminosity_functions.py` and `mass_luminosity.py` files respectively.
+The `model_name` input should be a string containing the name of a function in one of these two files, and the `model_par` should be a dict of that model's parameters.
+Check each module to see the required parameters for each model.
 Custom models can easily be added by adding additional functions to the relevant file.

 ## DocTests